 A segment of Delhi's population lives on the streets or in slum areas spread across Delhi.
 These are vulnerable children open to trafficking and abuse.
 Our social and outreach workers strive hard to build bonds of trust and friendship with them, their peers and families.
 We motivate them to attend our programmes at our many Contact Points where they have access to education, medical aid, a healthy meal, life skills, and the opportunity of realising their full potential.

 An Abhiyan project of the government of the National Capital Territory of Delhi prompted Salaam Baalak Trust Delhi to approach urban communities to meet the existing challenges in elementary education.
 In 2011, SBT innovated and took our mobile school and its facilities to those who couldn't leave their locality and attend regular school programmes.

-Supported by Children's Hope, the Mobile School programme covers children in the urban slum areas in Seelampur and Shastri Park.
+Supported by Children's Hope, the Mobile School programme covers children in the urban slum areas of Seelampur and Shastri Park.
 At each of its three stops, the van spends two hours in activities, including non-formal education, creative arts, counselling on health, hygiene, social skills, and child rights.
-At the end of each session, supplementary nutrition is provided, and a first aid service is made available.
+At the end of each session, supplementary nutrition is provided, and a medical aid service is made available.